Electroanalgesia Treatment for Plantar Fasciitis

-Electroanalgesia is a form of pain relief that uses electrical stimulation to reduce inflammation and provide immediate relief from chronic heel pain.
+Electroanalgesia is a form of pain treatment that uses electrical stimulation to reduce pain caused by plantar fasciitis.
 It differs from the standard TENS (transcutaneous electrical nerve stimulation) treatment in that it is performed over multiple sessions and specifically targets the affected area for long-term relief.
 TENS provides only short term relief for plantar fasciitis.

 IV Therapy for Plantar Fasciitis